 Warming impact of methane can be mitigated while farming cattle and sheep

-2018 Oxford University research into the global warming impact of methane is critically important because of the impact it could have on future agricultural land use policy.
+Oxford University research into the global warming impact of methane is critically important because of the impact it could have on future food production and agricultural land use policy.

-1. We don't need to give up meat and dairy to stabilise global temperatures.
-We can strongly support our rural economy while methane levels remain stable.
-This will deliver a neutral impact on global warming.
+1. We do not need to give up meat and dairy to stabilise global temperatures.
+Contrary to recent media coverage, methane emissions from ruminant agriculture have a neutral impact on global warming, so long as emission levels remain stable.

 2. Methane is a short-lived gas.
-If ruminant numbers stay the same, new emissions will replace old emissions over a ten year cycle (approx.) – there will be no impact on global warming from their methane emissions.
+If ruminant numbers stay the same, new methane emissions will replace old emissions over a ten year cycle (approx.) and there will be no impact on global warming.

-3. The impact of the historic methane cycle can be fully mitigated through on-farm carbon sequestration.
+3. The warming impact of other greenhouse gases produced through sustainable grass-based ruminant agriculture can be fully mitigated through on-farm carbon sequestration.

 Farmwel believes that we have a unique opportunity to deliver sustainable agricultural land use.
 We are strongly urging ministers to deliver fundamental change so that future food production is firmly centred on environmental and welfare quality.
 Both policy and practice must focus on the restoration and maintenance of soil health, biodiversity, and the quality of water and air.